open-organization/governance/meeting-notes/2024/2024-04-08-meeting-notes.md

 Bryan
 - migrating Discourse!
 Go Discourse Avengers!
-- idea to use definition to update past publications/books
+- Next projext will be a third edition of the Leaders Manual (idea to use definition to update past publications/books)

 ## Upcoming discussions and tasks
  1. X, the former twitter? do we want to continue using or maybe mastodon